giantswarm/docs/src/content/advanced/storage/azure-pvc-encryption/index.md

 Add a new key with a key type, RSA key size, and activation or expiration date of your choosing in the Key Vault directory.

-When creation is finished, the Key Identifier should look similar to:
+When the creation is finished, the Key Identifier should look similar to:
 ```https://name-of-your-key-vault-instance.vault.azure.net/keys/test-vault-enc-key/xxxaaadddwww222111dddaaa23456789```

 ## Create Disk Encryption Set